-While also commending the Agency on the feat achieved in the Nigerian Seafarers Development Programme (NSDP) through the sea in the recent past, the committee ouse of Representatives Committee urged the Agency to fast track the delivery of the on Maritime Safety, Education and fifth largest floating dock to Nigeria as it will help Administration has commended the mitigate capital flight and also create more jobs.
+While also commending the Agency on the feat achieved in the Nigerian Seafarers Development Programme (NSDP) through the sea time training, which was a challenge in the recent past, the committee urged the Agency to fast track the delivery of the fifth largest floating dock to Nigeria as it will help mitigate capital flight and also create more jobs.

-Nigerian Maritime Administration and "We have visited beneficiaries of NSDP in some Safety Agency (NIMASA) for its countries.
-In Egypt for example, we discovered performance in the 2017 budget over 300 cadets undergoing sea time training.
-As implementation, adding that NIMASA a committee, we will continue to give the Agency should strive to improve on its performance in 2018. the required legislative backing in ensuring that it The commendation was made by the House Committee achieves its mandate in order to ensure a robust committee for their unalloyed support to the course been a major focus, which has helped in improving to continue to make accountability its watchword industry and the country as a whole.
+"We have visited beneficiaries of NSDP in some countries.
+In Egypt for example, we discovered over 300 cadets undergoing sea time training.
+As a committee, we will continue to give the Agency the required legislative backing in ensuring that it achieves its mandate in order to ensure a robust maritime sector", Bago said.

+On his part, the Director General of NIMASA, Dr. Dakuku Peterside expressed appreciation to the committee for their unalloyed support to the course of the Agency, reiterated the Agency's commitment to continue to make accountability its watchword and the Agency's resolve to continue to cooperate with the committee in the interest of the maritime industry and the country as a whole.